Jaime Pacheco

-Playing career

-Club
+Club career

-Born in Paredes, Pacheco arrived at FC Porto from lowly Aliados do Lordelo FC, then in the second division.
+Born in Paredes, Pacheco arrived at Porto from lowly Aliados Lordelo, then in the Segunda Liga.
 He eventually consolidated himself in the team's starting XI, playing more than 100 competitive matches during his first spell.

 In the summer of 1984, Pacheco signed with another Primeira Liga club, Sporting CP, moving alongside teammate António Sousa as part of the deal that sent 17-year-old prodigy Paulo Futre in the opposite direction.
 The pair returned after two seasons, proceeding to win the European Cup, the Intercontinental Cup and the UEFA Super Cup whilst appearing regularly (Sousa more than Pacheco).

-Pacheco joined Vitória F.C. aged 31, playing two seasons with both them and F.C.
-Paços de Ferreira and another with S.C.
-Braga – always in the top flight – retiring at the end of 1995 with amateurs U.S.C.
-Paredes.
+Pacheco joined Vitória de Setúbal aged 31, playing two seasons with both them and Paços de Ferreira and another with Braga – always in the top flight – retiring at the end of 1995 with amateurs Paredes.

-International
+International career

 Pacheco made his debut for the Portugal national team on 23 February 1983, in a 1–0 friendly win over West Germany.
 In the following seven years, he won a further 24 caps without scoring.

 Pacheco represented the nation at both UEFA Euro 1984 and the 1986 FIFA World Cup, both as a leading player.
 After a four-year absence he made his final appearance, playing in a 0–0 Euro 1992 qualifier against Finland, on 12 September 1990.

 Coaching career

 Pacheco took up coaching while still an active footballer, starting with Paços Ferreira.
-In early 1994 he left Braga (as a player), and returned to the former in the same capacity.
-In a similar move, he would again act as player-coach, now at Rio Ave FC, and leave Paredes for Vitória S.C. midway through the 1995–96 season, after which he concentrated solely on management; also with the Minho side, he managed a fifth place in the 1996–97 campaign and a third in the following.
+In early 1994, he left Braga (as a player) and returned to the former in the same capacity.
+In a similar move, he would again act as player-coach, now at Rio Ave, and leave Paredes for Vitória Setúbal midway through the 1995–96 season, after which he concentrated solely on management; also with the Minho side, he managed a fifth place in the 1996–97 campaign and a third in the following.

-Pacheco was responsible for Boavista FC's greatest ever success, the league championship in 2001, followed by a participation in the second group stage of the UEFA Champions League and a 2002–03 UEFA Cup semi-final run.
-These achievements prompted the interest of La Liga club RCD Mallorca in June 2003, but he was dismissed in September after just five matches and one win, immediately returning to Boavista as a replacement for sacked Erwin Sánchez, whom he had previously managed there.
+Pacheco was responsible for Boavista's greatest ever success, the league championship in 2001, followed by a participation in the second group stage of the UEFA Champions League and a 2002–03 UEFA Cup semi-final run.
+These achievements prompted the interest of La Liga club Mallorca in June 2003, but he was dismissed in September after just five matches and one win, immediately returning to Boavista as a replacement for sacked Erwin Sánchez, whom he had previously managed there.

 Following a poor run of results, Pacheco stood down in April 2005.
 He was then contracted by Vitória Guimarães but resigned in December, after which he again moved to his main club.

 Pacheco was at Boavista's helm when the Porto team were relegated to division two at the end of the 2007–08 season, due to the Apito Dourado affair.
-He then signed with C.F.
-Os Belenenses, but left by mutual agreement in May 2009 as the Lisbon side were eventually relegated – later reinstated.
+He then signed with Belenenses, but left by mutual agreement in May 2009 as the Lisbon side were eventually relegated – later reinstated.